-Experimental science is the search for cause and effect relationships in nature.
+Experimental science is the search for cause-and-effect relationships in nature.
 Experimental science is looking for “because this happens, then this happens.”
 That’s the cause and effect.
 One thing happens, which causes something else to happen.

-You start out with a hypothesis, which is your best guess at what this cause and effect relationship is.
+You start out with a hypothesis, which is your best guess at what this cause-and-effect relationship is.
 Of course, first, you ask a question, then you make observations.
 A hypothesis is when you have an informed idea of what this specific cause and effect relationship is.

 That’s why a conclusion allows you to predict the result of future cause and effect relationships.
-Now, if the scientists can do this, then it can harness effects to do things, because you have the cause and effect.
-One thing happens causing something else.
+Now, if the scientists can do this, then it can harness effects to do things because you have the cause and effect.
+One thing happens, causing something else.

 If you’re able to harvest the effect side of the equation, then you’re able to harness it to do or accomplish things.
 Technology is the area that applies the findings of sciences to produce machines or to do things for us.